 - Official transcripts from a regionally or nationally accredited institution are required and should be sent directly to the UWG Admissions Office.

 - Students must hold a bachelor's degree from a regionally accredited institution to be admitted to the program.

-- For Media Instructional Technology - A teaching certificate is not required for this program, but teacher certification is required for students seeking a certificate upgrade from the Georgia Professional Standards Commission.
+- A teaching certificate is not required for this program, but teacher certification is required for students seeking a certificate upgrade for the Georgia Professional Standards Commission.

 - GPA of 2.7 on most recent degree

 Specific Graduate Admissions Deadlines are available via the Graduate School